stefanhintz/rope-builder/rope_builder/README.md

 - **Anchors**
   - Each cable has two internal anchors: `anchor_start` and `anchor_end` under the cable root.
-  - Place plug meshes at these anchors and parent / rigidly join them to the segment start/end null objects.
+  - Place plug meshes under `segment_start/tip` and `segment_end/tip` (avoid fixed joints; keep plugs collider-only so the end segment remains the single rigid body).
   - Move the anchors (not the plug meshes) to the final connection points (sockets, device ports, etc.).

 - **Fit cable**